Large Deviations for Markovian Graphon Processes and Associated Dynamical Systems on Networks: Main Results

 where $J^{(\beta^+, \, \beta^-)}$ is as in Theorem \ref{thm:weakLDP} and $\mathcal{C}(v)$ is the set of all $(\phi,z) \in \cW_0 \times L_w^2\left([0,1],K\right)$ such that $v$ solves the equation:

-\end{thm} The proof of Theorem~\ref{thm:interactldp} is given in Section~\ref{appn}. \begin{rem} In \cite{Dupuis2022}*{Theorem 4.3} an analogous large deviation principle for dynamical systems, in which interactions between particles are governed by a {\em static} random graph, has been studied.
+\end{thm} The proof of Theorem~\ref{thm:interactldp} is given in Section~\ref{appn}. \begin{rem} In \cite[Theorem 4.3]{Dupuis2022}, an analogous large deviation principle for dynamical systems, in which interactions between particles are governed by a {\em static} random graph, has been studied.
 Our work allows for a general class of time-varying random graphs with jump rates that can be inhomogeneous in both time and space.
 In addition, Theorem \ref{thm:interactldp} allows the intrinsic dynamics and interactions between the particles to depend not only on their current positions (as was the case in the model analyzed in \cite{Dupuis2022}), but also the particles themselves, the path profile of all the particles at that time and the time itself.
 We note, however, that our LDP is given in a weaker topology, in that we consider $L_w^2\left([0,1],K\right)$ instead of $L^2[0,1]$.
-This shortcoming is a consequence of the fact that we have only established an LDP for the graphon valued process $H^n$ in the weak topology instead of in a suitable cut-norm topology (see also Remark~\ref{rem:cutpathLDP}). \end{rem}
+This shortcoming is a consequence of the fact that we only established an LDP for the locally time-averaged graphon process rather than the original graphon sample path in the cut-metric topology (see also Remark~\ref{rem:cutpathLDP}). \end{rem}

 \begin{rem} In this work we considered the large deviation behavior of dynamical systems with interactions governed by certain types of dense dynamic random networks.
 Stochastic dynamical systems with interactions given by certain sparse random network models were studied in \cite{bhamidi2019weakly} (see Example 2.2 therein) and the law of large numbers for the empirical measures of the states of the stochastic dynamical systems was established.
 It would be interesting to see if the methods from the current work can be used to prove large deviation results from the LLN behavior characterized in \cite{bhamidi2019weakly}. \end{rem}